 Available GP appointments are:

-- Extended Hours (pre-bookable appointments for before 8.30am or after 5.30pm on Mondays and Wednesdays)
+- Extended Hours (pre-bookable routine appointments for before 8.30am or after 5.30pm on weekdays)

 (The appointment system is structured to comply with the General Medical Services contract.)